-In 2003, LFMC officially changed its name to The Land Conservancy of McHenry County (TLC) to reduce confusion with the MCCD Foundation that was making small grants at that time.
+In 2003, LFMC officially changed its name to The Land Conservancy of McHenry County (TLC) to reduce confusion with other local organizations.
 That same year, TLC purchased property for the first time - a 6.7 acre sedge meadow that was on the county's natural area inventory.

 In 2004, TLC hired a second full-time staff person as land protection specialist, and in 2005 the organization hired a part-time administrative and membership assistant.

 By the end of 2007, TLC had preserved over 1,000 acres of natural, agricultural and scenic land, which included 100 acres of land owned outright.

 By the end of 2015, as TLC prepared to celebrate it's 25th Anniversary, it accepted its 81st conservation easement, and closed in on 2,200 acres preserved (including 350 acres owned outright).